 - Provide Principals with an overview of projects they are responsible for.

-- Implement drill down ability in visualizations and dashboards to view details of documents that require action, which project they are in, and who is responsible.
+- Implement drill down ability in data visualizations and dashboards to view details of documents that require action, which project they are in, and who is responsible.

 How we Helped DIALOG’s Construction Management

 DIALOG uses Onware’s construction collaboration software, which is a cloud-based construction administration software solution that offers transparency and accountability in the document management process by creating, managing, and distributing project documents across departments.
 Onware’s software has helped track millions of construction and design documents for DIALOG.